James Madison University, PsyD, Clinical and School Psychology

 Internship, Child Clinical/Pediatric Psychology, The Texas Child Study Center

-Mariel Cannady, PsyD, is a licensed child and adolescent psychologist in UT Health Austin Pediatric Psychiatry at Dell Children’s.
+Mariel Cannady, PsyD, is a licensed pediatric psychologist in UT Health Austin Pediatric Psychiatry at Dell Children's, a clinical partnership between Dell Children's Medical Center and UT Health Austin.
 She specializes in treating children with anxiety, neurodevelopmental disorders (e.g., attention-deficit/hyperactivity disorder and autism spectrum disorders), and challenging behaviors (e.g., mild aggression, tantrums, and non-compliance.
 Additionally, Dr. Cannady is an assistant professor in the Dell Medical School Department of Psychiatry and Behavioral Sciences.

 Dr. Cannady’s research interests include family engagement in pediatric treatment and parent-child interactions among children with neurodevelopmental disabilities.
 Her published research includes identifying determinants for successful transition to adult care among youth with special healthcare needs.